japaneseharrystyles/COP3330_A4/README.rst

 but this turned out to be the source of my problem.
 I'm not fully sure why I don't need to deallocate thise memory, perhaps it is resolved when the function is resolved, since the scope is more local than that of my member array

+6.)
+I had a bit of trouble getting the size formatted to single decimal precision I ended up doing a

+double size_in_kilobytes = static_cast<int> s.size

+but I don't fully understand the relationship of Base and Derivative classes in the context of casting.

+7. My size() function was consistently off by 8 kilobytes.
+I changed some value, ran it again, and it was consistently off by 12 kb.
+I had forgotten to initialize the local function integer to 0

+int total;

+to

+int total = 0;

 ///////////////////////////////////////////////////////////////
                         STATUS
 ///////////////////////////////////////////////////////////////